rafi67/Learn_Core_Client/README.md

 password: 12345Admin$

 ## Key Features
-- Sign up or log in using Email/Password or Google Sign-in.
+-Sign up or log in using Email/Password or Google Sign-in.

 -View Home Page with banners, partners, popular classes, feedback, and platform stats.